Redundancy - your rights

 - You are not an employee

-- You haven’t worked for your employer for two years or more continuously
+- You haven’t worked for your employer continuously for at least two years

 - You haven’t been dismissed for redundancy